 The permit application process in affect for the public/private partnership sites operated by T. Miller, Inc. for the upcoming controlled pheasant hunting season will be similar to previous years.
-We will again be accepting credit cards.
-We continue to operate these sites in cooperation with the Controlled Pheasant Hunting Program of the Illinois Department of Natural Resources (IDNR).
+The exception will be that because of the Covid 19 Pandemic, Social Distancing will be in effect for Check-in, Check-out and Hunter Safety talks.
+We will again be accepting credit cards and continue to operate these sites in cooperation with the Controlled Pheasant Hunting Program of the Illinois Department of Natural Resources (IDNR).
 The system used is similar to that used by IDNR for the sites they operate, but customized for the public/partnership sites.
 We will continue with the system that requires use of credit cards, and an Internet based application procedure.
 The system is fairer to all applicants and spreads out the hunting opportunity among a greater number of hunters.
 At the same time, we will continue to allow multiple permits, the opportunity to harvest multiple birds, afternoon hunts at Silver Springs, and the opportunity to transfer permits among hunters, between dates and to the other site if dates are available.
 We will release 2, 3 or 4 birds per hunter, depending upon the type of permit each hunter holds.
 A second release is made prior to the afternoon hunt for those holding afternoon permits.
 Again this year we will have a Special Hen Hunt at Silver Springs featuring four hens for $48.00.
 Cocks can also be taken during this hunt, but only hens will be released.
 See site information for Silver Springs for the date.

-You must use the Public/Private Controlled Pheasant Hunting Permit Internet application system accessible at www.tmillerinc.com or through the link at the IDNR web site to reserve permits for the public/private partnership areas operated by T. Miller, Inc. We no longer will accept mail-in or phone-in applications except as noted in the site specific regulations.
+You must use the Public/Private Controlled Pheasant Hunting Permit Internet application system accessible at www.tmillerinc.com or through the link at the IDNR web site to reserve permits for the public/private partnership areas operated by T. Miller, Inc. We do not accept mail-in or phone-in applications.

 Each applicant age sixteen and over may apply for only one area and receive only one permit during the first two drawing periods.
 Applicants that are successful in the first drawing period are not eligible for the second period.
 However, they may apply during the third drawing period for a second permit.